maneeshpathania/GetBlobsUsingSaSToken/README.md

-# DownloadBlobsUsingSaSToken
+# GetBlobsUsingSaSToken
-Download blobs from Azure container using sas token
+Gets blobs from Azure container using sas token